Niger’s neighbors and the UN seek to deescalate tensions with last-minute diplomacy

 Boubacar Moussa, a former jihadi fighter who joined a program that encourages fighters to defect and reintegrate into society, said he’s received multiple calls from active jihadis in that region who gloat about how much the coup has benefitted them.

 “People are very happy with the coup,” he said.
-“Jihadis want ECOWAS to intervene, because if they do they’ll reach Niamey.”
+“Jihadis want ECOWAS to intervene because if they do they’ll reach Niamey.”